signalfx/splunk-otel-go/distro/README.md

   - `"jaeger"`: Jaeger
   - `"xray"`: AWS X-Ray
   - `"ottrace"`: OpenTracing
-  - `"none"`: None, explicitly do not set a global propagator
+  - `"none"`: None; explicitly do not set any global propagator

   Values can be joined with a comma (`","`) to produce a composite `TextMapPropagator`.